Mounties Group Constitution

 The club is instrumental in setting up BetSafe, an expert consultancy service to combat problem gambling.
 BetSafe provides areas of education and counselling that have proved invaluable in the process of harm minimisation on which the club has embarked.

 Is gambling a problem for you?
 G-Line (NSW) is a confidential, anonymous and free counselling service.
-Call 1800 858 858.
+Free call 1800 238 7233.

 Player Activity Statements

-Members may obtain a player activity statement that shows their spending on gaming machines over a monthly period requested through the Manager on duty.
+Members may obtain a player activity statement that shows their spending on gaming machines over a monthly period through the club kiosks.

 Electronic Sign-in Kiosk & Privacy Information

 Mounties Group operates an electronic sign-in system.
 The primary use of data collected to conform to the requirements of the Registered Clubs Act 1976.
-For more information on this system or on personal information collected, contact the Privacy Officer at Mounties Group on 9822 3563.
+For more information on this system or on personal information collected, contact the Privacy Officer at Mounties Group.